blackbirdcrew/BLOG/_posts/2019-08-31-Integrating-Salesforce-And-Whatsapp.md

 For medium and large businesses Facebook has provided a directory of [registered partners](https://www.facebook.com/business/partner-directory/search?platforms=whatsapp&solution_type=messaging) and their solutions.
 In this tutorial we'll be looking at Weboxapp as the consultancy that is integrated with WhatsApp.
 There are many consultancies to choose from and the integration and result will vary depending on your choice.

 You can start using [Waboxapp](https://www.waboxapp.com) for free up to 100 messages a month to see if it work for you.
 Price for using this service goes up when you start sending more messages.
 ## General project overview.
 As you can see it fairly simple.
 We send a message then update the message status once we receive the result from Waboxapp.
 ![IMG1]({{site.url}}{{site.baseurl}}/pictures/31-08-2019/Whatsapp Overview.png)
 ## Setting up objects and fields.
 First, let's create our message object.
 In this tutorial I'll call it "WhatsApp Message".
 If you choose to use another name make sure to change it in all occurences later in this tutorial.

-* ACK.
+- ACK.
 Picklist with: sent, delivered, read, not sent, sending.
-* CID.
+- CID.
 Text 20.
-* Message or Content.
+- Message or Content.
 Long Text for the message content.
 As of whriting this article whatsapp maximum size is 65,536 characters.
-* Status.
-Text 20
+- Status.
+Text 20.
-* Relationship to the object that we'll be using to exchange messages.
+- Relationship to the object that we'll be using to exchange messages.
 In this example we'll be linking the message to both Lead and Account.
 This relationship must be set according to your requirements.

 ## Now let's create the Salesforce chat page .

-Let's begin with the controller.
+First, the controller that provides minimal functionality.
 Keep in mind that it should be expanded and changed according to your requirements.
 ```java
 public with sharing class WhatsAppController {